Post

 Above, you can see how the population is distributed into different places within the city as well as what are the “hot spots” of shops and amenities.
 So, as I wanted to include the urban departure and destination sites in the analysis and reduce the randomness, I added to the analysis the clusters of population and possible urban destinations, such as amenities (e.g. schools) and shops (e.g. supermarkets).

-León and Querétaro under inspection - some preliminar insights
+León and Querétaro under inspection - some preliminary insights

 The majority of the time I lived in Mexico, it was in León and Querétaro, which are mid-sized cities (1-1.5 million residents) in Center Mexico.
 If I compare the three cities of interest as a citizen as well as an analyst, it seems to be that in Helsinki there is an established cycling infrastructure which in theory could cover the city quite well, whereas in Mexico there are large neighborhoods where you need to use cycling routes that are somewhat improvised within the city.